cyberbotics/webots/docs/blog/Webots-2019-a-release.md

 ## New Robot Models

-The new Webots release also contains new models of robots.
+We've added a couple of new robot models in this release too.
-These models benefit from all the new rendering enhancements.
+These models were created from scratch using the PBR material system and so look great!

 ### ROBOTIS OP3

-- Manufactor: ROBOTIS
-- Upgrade of ROBOTIS OP2
-- ROBOTIS OP3 mainwebsite: http://www.robotis.us/robotis-op3/ (complete spec here)
-- 20 degrees of freedom (20 DYNAMIXEL XM430)
-- Several sensors including FULL HD Logitech C920
-- The model can play the real robot motions

 ![youtube video](https://www.youtube.com/watch?v=MgykUcSfUFI)

+Manufactured by [ROBOTIS](http://www.robotis.us/robotis-op3/), we've added the third-generation OP3 to the family of ROBOTIS models in Webots.

+#### Some features:
+20 degrees of freedom (20 DYNAMIXEL XM430)

+Several sensors including FULL HD Logitech C920

+Support for official pre-recorded ROBOTIS motion playback.

 ### Tinkerbots

-- Modular robotics kit
-- Model as a set of parts: 8 Tinkebors parts (servos, sensors), 12 Cubies parts (passive)
-- Possibility to build easily a model from the Webots GUI

 ![youtube video](https://www.youtube.com/watch?v=QMbojDv5DH0)

+We've continued to build support for modular robots by adding a set of models for the Tinkerbots modular robot kit.
+It's easy to design and build a model from the Webots GUI, with the kit's collection of passive connectors, active sensors and actuators.

 ---